 Cortisol, a hormone produced when stress is released, actually decreases

 after we eat high-fat, sugary or salty foods.
 When you reach for a bag of chips or home-baked cookies after a stressful event, it makes sense that you would continue to do so again and again — because it is actually helping you relax!

 There’s another hormone at play here, too.
 Ghrelin, which is considered the “hunger hormone,” actually increases in response to stress for a certain population of people.
 And, these people are pre-disposed to loss of control eating.
 If you fall in this population, you might actually feel hungrier after a stressful event — which is a double-edged sword.
 (This also explains why you might have a problem with stress eating and binge eating but your partner or best friend doesn’t).

-Stress eating is also common because food is all around us!
-Unlike drugs and alcohol, which may also be used as a crutch to reduce stress, food is readily available and socially acceptable.
+Overcoming stress eating is a challenge because our lives are stressful and because food is all around us!
+Unlike drugs and alcohol, which may also be used as a crutch to reduce stress, food is both readily available and socially acceptable.

 Stress eating and emotions

 So, yes, stress eating works.
 But most of us would agree that stress eating is not a good thing.
 Eating these highly-palatable foods may take the feelings of stress away – but it’s only for a short period of time.